apache/pulsar/site2/docs/concepts-proxy-sni-routing.md

 CONFIG proxy.config.http.connect_ports STRING 4443 6651
 ```

 The [ssl_server_name](https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/files/ssl_server_name.yaml.en.html) file is used to configure TLS connection handling for inbound and outbound connections.
 The configuration is determined by the SNI values provided by the inbound connection.
 The file consists of a set of configuration items, each is identified by an SNI value (`fqdn`).
 When an inbound TLS connection is made, the SNI value from the TLS negotiation is matched with the items specified in this file.
-If it matches, the values specified in that item override the default values.
+If the values match, the values specified in that item override the default values.

 The following example shows mapping of inbound SNI hostname coming from the client, and the actual broker service URL where request should be redirected.
 For example, if the client sends the SNI header `pulsar-broker1`, the proxy creates a TLS tunnel by redirecting request to the `pulsar-broker1:6651` service URL.